0

 Carpet Beetles nestle amongst your soft furnishings, laying eggs that hatch into larvae hungry for soft furnishings.
 Carpet Beetles don’t refer to just one type of beetle, but a whole family of Dermestid beetles that all feed on natural fibres.
-Read on to find out how to identify the UK’s common types of carpet beetle and most importantly, how to get rid of them.

 These Beetles can damage your clothes, furnishing and yes, your carpet.
 Carpet Beetles have plagued museum collections.
 If an infestation is left unchecked, Carpet Beetles can do serious damage to your home and belongings.

-What do Carpet Beetles look like?
+What do Carpet Beetles Look Like?

 Varied Carpet Beetle